BayAreaMetro/petrale/basemap/basemap_assembly_steps.md

 NOTES

 Start with reprocessed assessor data (MVP).
-Each counties parcels are collected, cleaned, and put into a consistent coding system.
-For 2010 this was processed by Synthicity and inhouse using early 2011 assessors’ data (2005 for Marin).
-For 2015 this is being processed by the BASIS project using 2018 assessors’ data.
 Bring in CoStar data for commercial buildings and apartments; these replace assessor values completely.
 This database is proprietary and of fairly high quality though some locations require manual editing to ensure a partial match.
 Bring in Redfin residential transaction data for ownership housing.
 This is a subset of recent sales.
 Can be about the same quality as assessors or a bit better.
 Have played with a mix of replacing assessors’ data (where a Redfin record exists) or replacing only missing values or assessors’ records.
 Add in additional buildings (government, schools, institutional).
 These are not represented by any of the above datasets; Mike has built a list.